University of Maryland College of Arts and Humanities

-The College of Arts and Humanities is one of the 13 schools and colleges at the University of Maryland, College Park.
+The College of Arts and Humanities is a college of the University of Maryland, College Park.
 It is a liberal arts program that studies human experience, thought, expression, and creativity.
 It was one of the seven schools established in 1917 by Albert F. Woods.

-The College of Arts and Humanities consists of 14 academic departments with 28 academic majors and 33 academic minors.
-There are 3,549 undergraduate and graduate majors.
+The College of Arts and Humanities consists of 11 academic departments, 3 schools and more than a dozen institutes, centers and galleries.
+It offers with 30 academic majors and 39 academic minors.
+There are 2,525 undergraduate and graduate majors.
 The College of Arts and Humanities is housed within 12 academic buildings on campus.
 The college itself is located in Francis Scott Key Hall.